 - Heat a griddle or nonstick skillet over medium heat.
 Add a teaspoon of butter or coconut oil (may also use cooking spray) to the surface.
 Once melted and/or hot, swirl around to coat the bottom of the pan.

 - Store leftovers in the fridge for up to 3 days.
-To reheat: microwave for 30 seconds or use a toaster or toaster oven to warm them.
+To reheat, microwave for 30 seconds or use a toaster or toaster oven.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.